gwijthoff/CDH507/content/schedule.md

 title: Schedule
 ---

 The following schedule runs from January 9 – 13, 2023.
 Each day will involve a mix of seminar-style discussion and hands-on technical work.
-Morning sessions from from 9:00a to 12:00p, afternoon sessions run from 1:00p to 4:00p.
+Morning sessions will be 10:00a to 12:30p, afternoon sessions will be 1:30p to 4:00p.

 {{< toc >}}